Benjamin E. Bates: Maine State Seminary and Bates College

-With his substantial business interests in Lewiston, Bates must have been familiar with the newly-created Maine State Seminary, which was established in 1855 and began operations in 1857.
-Although it is uncertain as to when Bates first met the Seminary founder (and first President) Oren B. Cheney, by 1862 Bates was supportive enough of Cheney and the institution that he donated $25,000 to the school that January.
-In 1863 when the Seminary Trustees were seeking a collegiate charter from the state of Maine, Cheney and the Trustees voted to name the school after Bates.
-Writing later on the subject, Cheney offered:He [Bates] was never consulted as to the name...Neither did he know what the name was to be until the question was decided.
+He [Bates] was never consulted as to the name...Neither did he know what the name was to be until the question was decided.
 Then he wrote me these words.
 They are under date of May 18, 1863: "In regard to the name of your College I can only say my choice is that it should have some more worthy name than the one suggested."
-And after the Trustees, by a unanimous vote, had asked the Legislature to change the name of Maine State Seminary to that of Bates College, the next time I met him he said, "I am sorry the Trustees have named the College after me, for now I cannot raise it so much money, as people may think I am asking money for myself--and yet I feel I have been greatly honored by the action of the Board."Nevertheless, Bates made another pledge to the College in 1868, this one for $75,000.
+And after the Trustees, by a unanimous vote, had asked the Legislature to change the name of Maine State Seminary to that of Bates College, the next time I met him he said, "I am sorry the Trustees have named the College after me, for now I cannot raise it so much money, as people may think I am asking money for myself - and yet I feel I have been greatly honored by the action of the Board."Nevertheless, Bates made another pledge to the College in 1868, this one for $75,000.
 His third and final pledge, made in 1873, would have been for $100,000, subject to the condition that the College Trustees raised a matching amount within five years of the February 21st date on which it was made.
 Bates, however, died before the five-year period was complete, and the executors of his estate claimed that the College had not met the terms of the final donation, and did not honor Bates' final pledge.
 The College sued the Bates estate in 1881 in the Massachusetts Supreme Judicial Court, claiming the terms of the donation had been met, but lost the case and never received the final $100,000.